skj84/bveeta-R007/Source_code/README.md

 Please sudo chmod +x for nodes that are not runnning

 Step 11:
 sudo usermod -a -G dialout $USER

+Step 12:
+roscd ros_arduino_python/node

+Step 13:
+sudo chmod +x arduino_node.py

 (if SDD cannot connect, unplug lidar and SDD together and plug in lidar first then followed by SDD)